 The natural source of curcumin is the turmeric plant.
 However, it is cheaper to produce synthetically from petrochemicals.
 With its myriad of uses and applications and increasing popularity, it is no surprise that curcumin is prone to economic adulteration with the cheaper to produce petrochemical sourced form.
 This also means that the detection of this adulteration has become increasingly important for manufacturers and suppliers of curcumin, both for quality control and as an assurance to consumers proving the authenticity of natural curcumin.

 The Carbon-14 content of a material accurately indicates the proportion of naturally sourced curcumin.
 The analytical standard ISO 16620-2 outlines the measurement of the percentage of biobased carbon content out of the total carbon (TC) or total organic carbon (TOC) in a product using the Carbon-14 method.
 More details on the basis of Carbon-14 testing can be found in this curcumin page.

 Beta Analytic is an ISO 17025-accredited facility in Miami, Florida, that provides natural product sources testing using the Carbon-14 method and reports results according to the analytical standards ASTM D6866 and ISO 16620-2.
-Results are reported in 5-7 business days.
-A priority service is available for results required in 4 business days or less.
-For inquiries, contact Beta Analytic at firstname.lastname@example.org or call a local forwarding office.
+For price or turnaround time inquiries, contact Beta Analytic at firstname.lastname@example.org or call a local forwarding office.